 A Personal Health Navigator can help you find a doctor, schedule appointments or classes, and help you find a service or location.

 Breastfeeding is one of the most natural acts you can provide for your little one.
-Learn the basics and discover useful tips and how breastfeeding will benefit your baby and you.
+Learn the basics, discover useful tips and see how breastfeeding will benefit your baby and you.

 Your body will go through several changes as you breastfeed.
 Learn what the changes are and how to deal with them for a pleasant breastfeeding experience.

 Breastfeeding is a process that takes time to master.
 Babies and mothers need to practice.